$154 Find Cheap Flights from New York John F Kennedy Airport to Aruba

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from New York John F Kennedy Intl Airport to Aruba, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from New York John F Kennedy Intl Airport to Aruba, you should book around 3 weeks before departure, which saves you about 13% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 7 weeks before departure.
+To get a below average price on the flight from New York John F Kennedy Intl Airport to Aruba, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 1 week before departure.

 Good to know